-The two capacitors connected directly to the motor leads and the motor housing MUST be removed (also refer to Fig. 22 on page 33).
+The two capacitors connected directly to the motor leads and the motor housing MUST be removed.

-6.8.5.2.
+6.8.4.2.
 Connecting Universal Motors with HAMO-Conversions

-Do not wire universal motors installed in many older Märklin® locomotives (also known as AC motors) directly to LokSound decoders.
+Do not wire universal motors installed in many older Märklin® locomotives (also known as AC motors) directly to LokPilot decoders.
 You must modify the motor by first installing permanent magnets - so called HAMO magnets.